 Program Management and Implementer Interviews

-If warranted, we will conduct in-depth interviews with program managers and implementation contractors to understand current program design and status as well as the program’s plan for the future.
+We will conduct in-depth interviews with program managers and implementation contractors to understand current program design and status as well as the program’s plan for the future.
 This will be done so that the evaluation team can evaluate the program with a solid understanding of the program.

 Key insights from in-depth interviews will inform impact analysis through a discussion of yearly program changes and will inform future process evaluation research topics.
 These interviews and meetings will also focus on findings and recommendations from Wave analyses to help ComEd and the implementation contractor plan for final reporting.